Johnson City, Texas

 Johnson City is a city and the county seat of Blanco County, Texas, United States.
-The population was 1,656 at the 2010 census.
-Founded in 1879 by James P. Johnson, it was named for early settler Sam E. Johnson, Sr. Johnson City is part of the Texas-German belt region.
+The population was 1,627 at the 2020 census.
+Founded in 1879, it was named for early settler James Polk Johnson, nephew to Sam E. Johnson Sr. Johnson City is part of the Texas-German belt region.

 History

 Johnson City was founded by James P. Johnson who donated a 320 acre site on the Pedernales River for the founding of the town in 1879.
-It was the hometown of Lyndon B. Johnson, 36th U.S. president.
+It was the hometown of Lyndon B. Johnson, 36th president of the United States.
 The county seat of Blanco County was moved to Johnson City in 1890.